 BRRRRRRRRR.
 8:28.am.
 You have a new message on Facebook

-Today, we spend more time managing our communications apps that we do actually communicating.
-We’re in a constant state of distraction and we’re struggling to maintain our flow, something that’s absolutely crucial to the way we work most effectively and creatively.
-It’s not necessarily the number of messages that we receive every day, hour, or minute, but a destructive culture of synchronization that has us trapped in a vicious circle of sending and replying to messages instantly.
-Let’s face it.
-You’re a slave to the ping, beep, and buzz.
+Today, we spend more time managing our communications apps that we do actually working and being productive.
+We’re in a constant state of distraction, and we’re struggling to maintain our flow, something that’s absolutely crucial to the way we work most effectively and creatively.
+Let’s face it, most of us are beholden to the ping, beep, and buzz of our emails, alerts, and chat alerts.
+People feel like they can’t close their chat app because they’ll miss out on essential communication that they need to see or they’ll miss an emergency alert.

-Instant messengers such as Slack, Skype, and WhatsApp demand instant attention.
-They lock you in, ruining your concentration and breaking up your day into tiny chunks of scattered thought.
-It could be an important work request or the latest funny cat gif doing the rounds—but you’ll reply, who wouldn’t?
-Put simply, you can never really engage with any task because your mind is being stretched ever thinner as you deal with an incessant stream of messages.
-You can never find real flow.
+Instant messengers such as Microsoft Teams, Slack, Skype, and WhatsApp demand instant attention.
+They lock you in, ruining your concentration and breaking up your day into tiny chunks of scattered thoughts while limiting your ability to do deep work.
+Each message could either be an important work request or the latest funny cat gif doing the rounds—but you’ll reply, who wouldn’t?
+Put, you can never really engage with any task on a deeper level because your mind is being stretched ever thinner as you deal with an incessant stream of messages.
+Can you imagine shutting down all of your chat apps for even just an hour to knock out a brainstorming session on a marketing plan?

 This always-on design is leading us increasingly towards an always-on mentality.
 The technology itself is actively coercing us into immediate replies, something that has very quickly translated into expectation and impatience on the part of whoever you are communicating with.
 And let’s be real for a minute, probably you too!

 The way in which we work today is also a factor.
 Increasingly, we are no longer tied to the same desks, offices, or even countries.
-Individuals can be scattered across different time zones.
+Because 2020 has made remote work commonplace across almost every industry, individuals can be scattered across different time zones.
 Teams can be spread across continents.
 Freelancers and remote workers can be on the other side of the world.
-This means that there is always the temptation to answer those midnight emails, to add just a little more information for those team members who are just logging in.
+The disconnected nature of our locations means that there is always the temptation to answer those midnight emails, to add just a little more information for those team members who are just logging in.

 What is Asynchronous Communication Exactly?